Does Arminianism Deny the Grace of God?

 Arminianism has a different take on grace.

-Hal Lindsey states: “Grace is all that God set Himself to give us on the basis of Jesus dying in our place and paying for our sins.”
+4-Point Calvinist, Hal Lindsey: “Grace is all that God set Himself to give us on the basis of Jesus dying in our place and paying for our sins.”
 (Gospel of John, emphasis mine)